phpdev-uk/slim-skeleton/README.md

 * Single MariaDB database
 * Debian Bullseye (latest stable release)

 If you need PHP 7.4, please use the php74 branch.
-However, this is not actively maintained and will only receive security updates.
+However, this is not maintained and will not receive updates.

 ## Included libraries